Urinary Tract Infection (UTI) in Pregnancy – Causes, Symptoms & Treatment

 - Bladder Infection or Cystitis: This happens when the bacteria accumulate and multiply in the bladder, causing inflammation.
 It is common in women between 20 and 50 years of age who are sexually active.

-- Kidney Infection or Pyelonephritis: When the bacteria travel up the urinary tract and into the kidneys, they may infect one or both the kidneys.
+- Kidney Infection or Pyelonephritis: When the bacteria travel up the urinary tract and into the kidneys, they may infect one or both kidneys.
 A kidney infection is a serious complication during pregnancy.
 The infection may enter your bloodstream and cause life-threatening complications as well.
-It also increases the risk of preterm labour, low birth weight and has been linked to a higher risk of foetal mortality.
+It also increases the risk of preterm labour and low birth weight and has been linked to a higher risk of foetal mortality.

-- Asymptomatic Bacteriuria: If you have no symptoms even though there are bacteria in your urinary tract, it is called asymptomatic bacteriuria.
+- Asymptomatic Bacteriuria: If you have no symptoms, even though there are bacteria in your urinary tract, it is called asymptomatic bacteriuria.
 When you are pregnant, if this is not treated, it can increase the risk of kidney infection.
 This is why doctors perform a urine test on your routine prenatal check-ups.

 Why Are UTIs Common During Pregnancy?

 Pregnancy hormones and your growing uterus make you more likely to get a urinary tract infection during pregnancy.
-The progesterone hormone causes the ureters to dilate and slow the flow of urine.
+The progesterone hormone causes the ureters to dilate and slow the flow of urine (2).
 Your expanding uterus also presses against the ureters making the flow of urine difficult.
 Your bladder will also have trouble expelling all the urine out of your body during pregnancy.
 Some of it may even flow back into the kidneys due to a condition called reflux.
 These changes increase the chances of bacteria multiplying and causing an infection.
 Moreover, during pregnancy, your urine is less acidic and has more glucose in it, giving bacteria a chance to multiply more freely.

 What Causes Urine Infection During Pregnancy?